Sound of this Zetec in 3rd-4th gear .9MB .wav

 Polished stainless collector artwork as received.

-Detail differences exist between EU and US spec engines, so be prepared for the occasional fitting and grinding.
+Differences in detail exist between EU and US spec engines, so be prepared for the occasional fitting and grinding.

 Lumenition 45mm Throttle Bodies Lumenition 45mm throttle bodies and throttle linkage

-Left - ARP rod bolts installed.
+Far Left - ARP rod bolts installed.

 Mid-left - Note conrod bearing fit using the "broken one piece rod" technique.